vippsas/vipps-ecom-api/vipps-ecom-api.md

 **Please note:**

-* The `transactionSummary` will not be part of the response if the user does not react to the Vipps landing page or app-switch.
+* The `transactionSummary` will not be part of the response if the user does not react to the landing page or app-switch.
 * The `bankIdentificationNumber` will only be part of `transactionSummary` in the response of the `GET:/ecomm/v2/payments/{orderId}/details` endpoint.
 * If paymentType is set to `eComm Express Payment` you will get `shippingDetails`